Water scarcity affects not only Mexico but many other nations worldwide.

 Save Rainwater If Possible

-Water is a natural resource that we can, fortunately, get from the environment, and one way to take advantage of it is by taking advantage of its natural cycle and collecting rainwater.
+Fortunately, water is a natural resource that we can obtain from the environment.
+One way to take advantage of it is to collect rainwater, which is part of its natural cycle.

 And even if you live in a city, collecting rainwater in Mexico is still a good idea to avoid water scarcity.
 There are dozens of companies with rainwater collecting systems designed to collect and store rain.
 These rain barrels are easy to install if you have a dedicated space outside to collect rainwater.